cloudquery/cloudquery/website/pages/docs/reference/destination-spec.md

-# Destination Spec
+# Destination Spec Reference

-This goes through all the options available for destination plugins' `spec` object.
+This goes through all the available options for the destination plugin `spec` object.

 ## Spec